Sudospective/ichigo-template/README.md

 | N/A | Input |

 ### Plugins in Ichigo
 Plugins are great for quick, global functions that are user made.
+They are wrapped inside the `ichi` environment.
 Here's a simple plugin that creates a black background:
 ```lua
 function black_bg()
   actor {